 You can benefit from greater financial alternatives, such as low-interest loans and premium credit cards with extra features, if you have a solid credit history and credit score.
 You probably have little to no credit history if you're a young adult and don't yet have a loan or credit card in your name.
 Getting a card in your early 20s will assist you start building your credit history so you can start increasing your credit limit and credit score.

-- Protect Yourself From Fraud Protection
+- Protect Yourself From Fraud

 Fraud unfortunately does occur.
 Scammers and thieves can take advantage of people and access their money in a variety of ways.
 If you use a debit card, it could be more difficult to demonstrate fraud, and you might have to wait before getting your money returned.
 Fraud protection is offered with credit cards.
 When fraud occurs, all you need to do is report it; the credit card provider will then look into it.
-You won't have to be concerned about fraud costing you money in your bank account that way.
+You won't have to be concerned about fraud costing you money in your bank account.

 - Have a Credit Card on Hand In Case of Emergencies